Toll Milling Gold Stock in the Atico Valley in Peru

 - Improved handling of certain monthly cost items (vehicle leases) in the cash flow model

-- Reviewed & validated the plant restart CAPEX model
+- Reviewed and validated the plant restart CAPEX model

 - Corroborated or corrected market price cost assumptions